instructlab/community/CONTRIBUTOR_ROLES.md

     - Initiating, contributing, and resolving discussions, such as emails, Slack, GitHub issues, meetings.
     - Identifying subtle or complex issues in designs and implementation pull requests.
 - You have directly contributed to the project through implementation and/or review.
+- You have been sponsored by two Maintainers.

 If you meet the requirements, nominate yourself to become a Maintainer by sending an email to the Maintainers with your candidacy.
 You must: